Code-Institute-Submissions/CI-MS1-maziau/README.md

 ### Mobile
 * Minimalistic appearance.
-* ***Navigation*** - located on the top of the browser window with logo on the right-hand side and hamburger menu with drop-down links for Home, Shop, About Us, Care, Contact and language selection.
+* ***Navigation*** - located on the top of the browser window with logo on the right-hand side and hamburger menu with drop-down links for Home, Shop, About Us, Care and Contact.
 * ***Footer*** - Email, Facebook, Instagram link icons centered.
 * ***Shop*** - 3 images of different products, aligned vertically.
 * ***About Us*** - a story of two friends and their idea of beeswax wraps with two creators pictures on the top (circle shape).